Supporting workers to get vaccinated

 - checking everyone can access the information if they need it.

-As part of the vaccine rollout for Group 4, eligible workplaces will be able to provide vaccinations onsite.
+As part of the vaccine rollout, eligible workplaces will be able to provide vaccinations onsite.

 Not all workplaces will be able to offer COVID-19 vaccinations.

 Eligible workplaces will either: